+0 Score change

 Eight actions.
 Two categories.

-Eight workplace actions have been proposed or taken involving Finance team employees since the report was filed.
+Eight workplace actions since the report was filed.
 Classify each as Retaliation or Legitimate Management.
-Remember — Art.
+Art.
 19 and Art.
-21(5) reverse the burden of proof.
+21(5) reverse the burden of proof — the employer must disprove retaliation.
 Timing matters.
-The employer must disprove retaliation, not the other way round.

 Finance Controller's annual review, already scheduled for Q1, proceeds on its normal date.

-Pre-existing scheduled review — timing predates the report, no connection.
+Pre-scheduled review — timing predates the report.
 Normal management action.

 Finance team member removed from Q2 audit preparation 48 hours after the report was filed, "to reduce workload."

-Removal from a role within 48 hours of report filing — Art.
-21(5) burden reversal applies.
-Employer must prove this was unconnected.
-"Reduce workload" is insufficient justification given the timing.
+Removal within 48 hours of the report — Art.
+21(5) reversal applies.
+"Reduce workload" is insufficient given the timing.

 VP Sales placed on administrative leave pending investigation — a precautionary measure, not a disciplinary one.

-Precautionary suspension of a person implicated in the misconduct (not the reporter) is legitimate and standard.
-This protects investigation integrity.
+Precautionary suspension of a person implicated in the misconduct (not the reporter) is standard and protects investigation integrity.

 Finance team member's desk relocated from open plan to a separate room "for confidentiality during the investigation."

-Isolation within 2 weeks of report — "coercive or intimidating" measure under Art.
-19. The justification of "confidentiality" does not hold when only this individual was moved.
+Isolation within 2 weeks of the report — "coercive or intimidating" under Art.
+19. "Confidentiality" fails as justification when only one individual was moved.

 Annual salary review for all Finance team members proceeds as scheduled, including the team member believed to be the reporter.

-Applied uniformly — no differential treatment.
-If salary is adjusted downward, that could become retaliation, but the review itself proceeding uniformly is fine.
+Applied uniformly, no differential treatment.
+A downward adjustment could become retaliation, but the uniform review itself is fine.

 Performance improvement plan issued to a Finance team member the week after the report, citing "errors identified in Q3 reconciliation."

-PIP issued immediately after report, with a justification that could have been raised months earlier.
-The Q3 errors were known — the timing is the problem.
+PIP issued right after the report, citing Q3 errors that were known months ago.
+The timing is the problem.
 Art.
 21(5) reversal applies.

 Finance Director communicates to the team that an "internal review" is ongoing and asks everyone to maintain normal work patterns.